 Perlite is formed from obsidian rock and water and is made up mainly of silica.
 The silicon content of the perlite is generally not accessible by plant roots as perlite is a long-lasting rock product.
 Even if it were more soluble from the perlite media, silicone is not a key nutrient for most plants.

 “Since silicon is not considered an essential element, most plants will grow normally without it.”Role of Silicon in Plant Culture, by Ed Bloodnick, PT Horticulture.

 While pure perlite is a mined glass (and therefore “inorganic”), perlite is allowed in organic gardening because it is a naturally-occurring non-synthetic soil amendment.
 If a synthetic chemical fertilizer has been added to the perlite product (which does sometimes occur), then it would not be considered allowed in organic growing.

-Perlite is not chemically organic because it is made out of rock, not formerly-living carbon-based matter.
+Perlite is not chemically organic because it is made out of rock, not formerly living carbon-based matter.
 As a naturally occurring substance, however, uncontaminated perlite rock is generally OMRI-Listed as allowed in organic growing.
-Look for the OMRI label on product packaging.
+Look for the OMRI label on the product packaging.

 Here are the key differences between perlite and vermiculite:

 Both perlite and vermiculite can be processed into an expanded puffed form by heating the crushed rock.
 Both are chemically inert and fire-resistant.
 Both are produced in large quantities in the USA.